 Posted on April 1, 2019 by jpheasant

-(photo): Reps Dauphinais and Hayes talk with Fire Marshall Randy Burchard regarding the recent fire that occurred at the Acme Cotton Mill.
+(photo): Reps Dauphinais and Hayes talk with Fire Marshal Randy Burchard regarding the recent fire that occurred at the Acme Cotton Mill.

 “I want to commend all of the fire departments who came together to not only keep this fire contained, but also for keeping the surrounding residents safe,” Rep. Dauphinais said.
 “A fire of any magnitude is awful and the timing of this one is frustrating given the redevelopment for this building was actively underway.”

-“I want to do anything I possibly can to assist the Killingly Fire Marshall and the Town of Killingly,” Rep. Hayes said.
-“After having spent over thirty years as the Thompson Fire Marshall and with the Putnam Fire Department, I know first-hand the amount of work that goes into handling and working these types of incidents.”
+“I want to do anything I possibly can to assist the Killingly Fire Marshal and the Town of Killingly,” Rep. Hayes said.
+“After having spent over thirty years as the Thompson Fire Marshal and with the Putnam Fire Department, I know first-hand the amount of work that goes into handling and working these types of incidents.”